Constellation-Labs/documentation-hub/validate/manual/non-root-user.md

 Moving forward connect as **nodeadmin** to work on our instance.
 The **root** user should **no longer** be used.

 :::note
-It is recommended to disable the root user's SSH access; however, we will take care of this during the installation of our Node on our instance.
+It is recommended to disable the root user's SSH access; however, we will take care of this during the installation of our node on our instance.
 :::